Can vertigo be treated by a neck adjustment?

 - Unsteadiness (the feeling of being unsteady like being on a boat).
 This is also called disequilibrium.

 - Lightheadedness or feeling as if you are about to faint (presyncope).
-This can be related to the nervous system being delayed in closing gates in the veins which result in blood not staying in the brain upon rising.
+This can be related to the nervous system being delayed in closing gates in the veins which results in blood not staying in the brain upon rising.

 While it is important for a medical doctor to know which of these symptoms you mean when you say, “I am dizzy,” because the cause, diagnosis, and treatment are different.
 For an upper cervical chiropractor, priority is placed on removing the underlying structural interference to the nervous system which is often the underlying cause of vertigo.